Kill quarterly reporting? Some investors ring alarm bells

 However, in the absence of information provided by companies, the meetings analysts set up with management teams and the reports they produce could fill the void.

 Investors argue that one reason U.S. stocks trade at a premium to equities elsewhere is due to greater financial reporting requirements.
-The U.S. benchmark S&P 500 index is trading at 16.7 times earnings estimates for the next 12 months, compared to 14 times for Europe’s STOXX 600, according to Thomson Reuters Datastream.
+The U.S. benchmark S&P 500 index .SPX is trading at 16.7 times earnings estimates for the next 12 months, compared to 14 times for Europe's STOXX 600 , according to Thomson Reuters Datastream.

 “Reducing the frequency of reporting might produce better-run companies, but companies that trade at lower multiples,” said Robert Phipps, director at Per Stirling Capital Management in Austin.